Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_PLCA_STATUS``               u8      PLCA RS operational status
   ======================================  ======  =============================

-When set, the ``ETHTOOL_A_PLCA_STATUS`` attribute indicates whether the node is detecting the presence of the BEACON on the network.
+When set, the woke ``ETHTOOL_A_PLCA_STATUS`` attribute indicates whether the woke node is detecting the woke presence of the woke BEACON on the woke network.
 This flag is corresponding to ``IEEE 802.3cg-2019`` 30.16.1.1.2 aPLCAStatus.

 MM_GET